neohugo/neohugo/docs/content/en/installation/macos.md

 ### MacPorts

 [MacPorts] is a free and open-source package manager for macOS.
-To install the extended edition of Hugo:
+To install the Neohugo:

 ```sh
 sudo port install hugo